Club Soda vs Sparkling Water: What's the Difference?

 • The taste of natural sparkling water can vary based on its mineral composition, often offering a more complex flavor profile compared to artificially carbonated sparkling water.

-club soda vs seltzer water
+club soda vs sparkling water

 Summary